studentyaoshi/IACRC/README.md

 sh iacrc.sh name genotype phenotype
 ```

-Name: is a character of the name of your data.
+Name: a character of the name of your data.

 Genotype: the absolute path of your binary genotype data, including .bed .bim .fam (http://zzz.bwh.harvard.edu/plink/data.shtml#bed).